Sunday, April 26, 2020

 Explore the horror!

-Heavily inspired by the Level 9 games, playing is familiar using a two-worded parser that keeps things simple to look, examine, search, use, and so on.
-For example, "examine bed", "search hay", "get shovel", etc/etc. Also, shortcuts can be used, so X will examine something, N will walk you North, and so on.
+Heavily inspired by the Level 9 games, it uses a two-word parser that keeps things simple: look at, examine x, search here, etc. For example, "examine bed", "search hay", "get shovel", etc. Also, shortcuts can be used, so X will examine, and N will walk you North, and so on.
 Yep, all easy and obviously very intuitive.

-There is something uniquely riveting about Rabenstein's spooky theme which captivates the imagination.
-In fact, I even had a pen and paper at the ready - but never used them which is very odd for me!!
+There is something uniquely riveting about Rabenstein's spooky theme.
+In fact, I even had a pen and paper at the ready - but never used them, which is very odd for me!!
 Why?
-Well, the locations are few but crammed with information and details to help you out so I feel novices (like me) will find Rabenstein a fantastic doorway into the genre.
-Stefan describes his game as more of a short novella, which I feel is not a bad thing whatsoever.
+Well, the locations are few but crammed with information and details to help you out, so I feel novices will find Rabenstein a fantastic doorway into the genre.
+Stefan describes his game as more of a short novella, which I feel is not a bad thing.

-This is an exciting adventure to get stuck in to.
+An exciting adventure to get stuck into.
 Don't believe me?
 Then check out these screenshots...

 It's great to see that humour isn't lost amongst the "horror" theme of Rabenstein!